alihashmiii/3D-Vertex-Model/README.md

 vertex model implementation to simulate biological tissue in 3D

 To add:
-- cell division
+- cell division event to create a new polyhedron
-- cell death
+- cell death to remove a polyhedron from the mesh

+## Recent Changes

+- In the collision detection module, `Polygon` was swapped with `Polyhedron` and `DiscretizeGraphics` with `BoundaryMeshRegion`.